j624364/asca-rust/doc/doc.md

 ### Nodes and Subnodes

-An node alpha carries all the features within it.
+A node alpha carries all the features within it.
 This can be very useful for assimilation rules.

 ```
 Rule Example: Nasal Assimilation